Peeragogy/Peeragogy.github.io/introduction.md

 In short: If we make the Handbook even more useful, then it will be no problem to sell more copies of it.
 That is one way to make money to cover future expenses.
 It's a paradigmatic example for other business models we might use in the future.
+We're developing a Peeragogy Charter that can guide this sort of enterprise [3].

 # References